NiKoTron/dart-tags/README.md

 - v0.0.7
   - Removed assertion in parser
   - Fixed some crashes.
-  - Added clearing from null bytes in id3v2
+  - Added clearing from null bytes in id3v2 and unsync bytes
+  - UTF16 crash fixed
+  - Improve stability

 ## Instalation